truenas/middleware/docs/userguide/freenas_tasks.rst

 If the rysnc server requires password authentication, input *--password-file=/PATHTO/FILENAME* in the "Extra options" box, replacing
 */PATHTO/FILENAME* with the appropriate path to the file containing the value of the password.

+Created rsync tasks will be listed in "View Rsync Tasks".
+If you highlight the entry for an rsync task, buttons will be displayed to "Edit", "Delete", or "Run
+Now".

 .. _Rsync Module Mode:

 Rsync Module Mode